In The Beginning...

 - 1700s The First Artificial Sources of Light

 Before the arrival of electric lighting, people used a variety of tricks for navigating their neighborhoods at night.
 In The Downs, an area near the English Channel, patches of chalky soil were used as beacons known as down lanterns.
 In wooded areas, bark was strategically cut from trees to expose the lighter wood underneath.
 However, on most clear nights, the moon and starlight were strong enough to navigate at night.

-In the 18th century, candles and oil lamps illuminated most homes and businesses.
+In the 18th century, candles and oil lamps illuminated many light fixtures in most homes and businesses.
 These early sources of illumination emitted a weak light, smoked, and gave off foul odors.
 They were also dangerous and required constant attention.
 Wealthy aristocrats used beeswax and spermaceti candles to light up their lavish households.
 The middle class used cheap tallow candles while the poor used rushlights, makeshift candles made from reeds dipped in animal or vegetable fat and ignited, which burned for a short time.

 During the 19th century, gas lighting replaced candles and oil lamps in many homes, businesses, and streets.
 Gas lamps produced a brighter and more efficient illumination.
 They also cost 75 percent less than candles or oil lamps, and were easier and safer to operate.
 By the 1850s, most city streets in the United States and Europe were illuminated by gas lamps.
 Gas lighting is credited with reducing crime rates and increasing literacy in many areas.
 As electricity became more widespread during the turn of the century, gas lamps were replaced by incandescent lamps in streets, businesses, and theaters.